arainho/usbarmory/README.md

 I choose a Samsung microSD and a pre-compiled release of Debian stretch image available [here](https://github.com/inversepath/usbarmory-debian-base_image/releases).

 ### 2. Connect to usbarmory
+We have to options to connect with the usbarmory device, via serial or ssh .

-#### Option 1 - serial
+##### Option 1 - serial interface
-The usbarmory serial port can be connected to via a USB to TTL cable, the breakout header can be accessed as described in [gpio page](https://github.com/inversepath/usbarmory/wiki/GPIOs).
+We can connect to usbarmory serial port through a USB to TTL cable, the breakout header can be accessed as, the breakout header can be accessed as described in [gpio page](https://github.com/inversepath/usbarmory/wiki/GPIOs).

 I solder a header in usbarmory and use pins 1,5,6 to connect 'usb to ttl' adapter with silicon CP210x chipset and specific [drivers](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers).
 To connect in macOS use the next command: